Aliases for OGDH Gene

 GeneCards Summary for OGDH Gene

-OGDH (Oxoglutarate (Alpha-Ketoglutarate) Dehydrogenase (Lipoamide)) is a Protein Coding gene.
-Diseases associated with OGDH include alpha-ketoglutarate dehydrogenase deficiency and door syndrome.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include chaperone binding and thiamine pyrophosphate binding.
-An important paralog of this gene is DHTKD1.
+OGDH (Oxoglutarate Dehydrogenase) is a Protein Coding gene.
+Diseases associated with OGDH include Alpha-Ketoglutarate Dehydrogenase Deficiency and Wernicke-Korsakoff Syndrome.
+Among its related pathways are Carbon metabolism and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
+Gene Ontology (GO) annotations related to this gene include chaperone binding and oxidoreductase activity, acting on the aldehyde or oxo group of donors, disulfide as acceptor.
+An important paralog of this gene is OGDHL.

 2-oxoglutarate dehydrogenase (E1) component of the 2-oxoglutarate dehydrogenase complex, which mediates the decarboxylation of alpha-ketoglutarate (PubMed:24495017).
 The 2-oxoglutarate dehydrogenase complex catalyzes the overall conversion of 2-oxoglutarate to succinyl-CoA and CO(2) (PubMed:24495017).
 The 2-oxoglutarate dehydrogenase complex is mainly active in the mitochondrion (PubMed:29211711).
 A fraction of the 2-oxoglutarate dehydrogenase complex also localizes in the nucleus and is required for lysine succinylation of histones: associates with KAT2A on chromatin and provides succinyl-CoA to histone succinyltransferase KAT2A (PubMed:29211711).